Impact Wrestling Rebellion (2023)

-Rebellion is an upcoming professional wrestling pay-per-view (PPV) event produced by Impact Wrestling.
-It will take place on April 16, 2023, at the Rebel Entertainment Complex in Toronto, Ontario, Canada.
-It will be the fifth event under the Rebellion chronology.
+The 2023 Rebellion was a professional wrestling pay-per-view (PPV) event produced by Impact Wrestling.
+It took place on April 16, 2023, at the Rebel Entertainment Complex in Toronto, Ontario, Canada.
+It was the fifth event under the Rebellion chronology.

+Ten matches were contested at the event, including two on the pre-show and one taped as a digital exclusive.
+In the main event, Deonna Purrazzo defeated Jordynne Grace to win the vacant Impact Knockouts World Championship.
+In other prominent matches, Steve Maclin defeated Kushida to win the vacant Impact World Championship, Trey Miguel defeated Jonathan Gresham and Mike Bailey to retain the Impact X Division Championship, and Team Dreamer (Tommy Dreamer, Bhupinder Gujjar, Frankie Kazarian, Killer Kelly, and Yuya Uemura) defeated Team Bully (Bully Ray, Brian Myers, Kenny King, Masha Slamovich, and Moose) in a 10-wrestler Hardcore War.
+The event also featured the return of Nick Aldis, announcing his departure from the National Wrestling Alliance (NWA) to sign a contract with Impact.

 Production

 Background

 Rebellion is a professional wrestling event produced by Impact Wrestling.
 It is annually held during the month of April, and the event was first held in 2019.
 At Hard To Kill, Impact Wrestling announced Rebellion would take place in on April 16, 2023, at the Rebel Entertainment Complex in Toronto, Ontario, Canada.

 Storylines

-The event will feature professional wrestling matches that involve different wrestlers from pre-existing scripted feuds and storylines.
-Wrestlers portray villains, heroes, or less distinguishable characters in scripted events that built tension and culminated in a wrestling match or series of matches.
-Storylines are produced on Impact's weekly television program.
+The event featured professional wrestling matches that involved different wrestlers from pre-existing scripted feud]s and storylines.
+Wrestlers portrayed heroes, villains, or less distinguishable characters in scripted events that built tension and culminate in a wrestling match or series of matches.
+Storylines were produced on Impact's weekly television program.

-At No Surrender, Steve Maclin defeated Brian Myers, PCO, and Heath in a four-way match to become number one contender to the Impact World Championship.
-Later that night, world champion Josh Alexander retained his title over Rich Swann.
+At No Surrender, Steve Maclin defeated Brian Myers, Heath, and PCO in a four-way match to become number one contender to the Impact World Championship.
+Later that night, Josh Alexander retained the title over Rich Swann.
 Impact would later announce that Maclin would challenge Alexander for the title at Rebellion.
+On March 24, it was announced that Alexander had relinquished the title due to suffering a triceps tear.
+Maclin would now face Kushida – who was announced to challenge Alexander for the title at Multiverse United – to crown a new champion at Rebellion.